techidaily/site-extra-support/source/_posts/new-navigating-gradual-audio-reduction-in-digital-studios.md

 No matter which audio editing software, what matters is the learning outcome.
 Learn the features of different editing software and choose what is suitable for you.
 If you are a beginner, then watch some tutorial videos on YouTube and read some Quora on google.
 Those who are just interested in audio editing and want to learn more should first try out [Filmora](https://tools.techidaily.com/wondershare/filmora/download/), whereas if you have a basic idea about FL Studio then you can definitely go for it.

-## Related FAQs of FL Studio Audio Editing

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Rxyki8-Y630?si=dHLkIxG59zdlZeN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Related FAQs of FL Studio Audio Editing

 ### 1\.
 How to fade out FL studio mobile?